deepkit-rest/rest/src/rest/README.md

 }) {}
 ```

-You can basically regard a Resource as a special Controller.
-Everything that works in a regular Controller also works in a Resource.
+You can basically regard a Resource as a special Controller, as everything that works in regular HTTP Controllers work in REST Resources too.

 ```ts
 @rest.resource(Book)